On

 Easy kiting

 Marc "Caedrel" Lamont launched his stream and queued up on the PBE alongside Los Ratones’ ADC Juš "Crownie" Marušič.
 Playing Kalista, Crownie demonstrated just how absurdly smooth the WASD controls can feel: dashing and kiting around his target with effortless precision.
 The clip needs no explanation.
-Kalista, the champion built around attack-moving, suddenly looked like she had been reborn in an entirely different game.
+Kalista, the champion built around the mechanical delay of attack-moving, suddenly looked like she had been reborn in an entirely different game.
 His reaction was blunt: “This is broken.”

 Some voices went further.
 Streamer Nayil called WASD movement “the biggest mistake in Riot Games’ history.”
 His point was not only about balance, but about accessibility.
 Riot clarified that WASD would not necessarily come to ranked if the balance proved unmanageable.
 But that creates its own paradox: new players who learn with WASD will eventually have to switch to click-to-move once they queue ranked.
 That means first-timing the game’s core controls against real opponents, an experience frustrating both for them and for everyone sharing the queue.